R00bin800/golven/README.md

 This is because the app used to make te site, looks for this file structure in order te make the different pages within the site.

+The requirements.txt is used to let the site know which dependencies to download in order to make te program work.